NidasioAlberto/robotics-2022-nidasio-pignataro-pertino/src/project_2/README.md

 ```
 <node pkg="rosbag" type="play" name="player" args="$(find project_2)/bags/YOUR_BAG_NAME.bag --clock" />
 ```
-by replacing `YOUR_BAG_NAME` with the actual names of the bag you have uploaded in the specified folder.
+by replacing `YOUR_BAG_NAME` with the actual name of the bag you have uploaded in the specified folder.

 >**DISCLAIMER**: we used `robotics1_final.bag` to compute the map, and `robotics2_final.bag` & `robotics3_final.bag` for the localization task.